On the Maximum Number of Vertices of Critically Embedded Graphs: -Boundary Regular Critical Graphs

-\begin{ex} The minimum number of attaching points of such a graph is $2$ and for this case we have $f_3(2)=2$ (the graph consists of only one edge connecting the two attaching points).
-Things get more interesting for $n=3$ because in this case we know that there exists some configuration of $3$ points on the plane and a $3$-regular minimal tree with only one vertex of degree $3$ attached to these points.
-And so $f_3(3) \geq 4$, but can we actually find a minimal graph attached to $3$ points with more than $4$ vertices? \end{ex}

-The answer of this question turns out to be negative but we will have to wait a little before proving this statement.

-Let $G$ be a $3$ regular minimal graph with $n$ attaching points.
-By the definition $1.1$ we know that the angle between the edges directed from every vertex is equal to $120$ degree.
+Let $G$ be a $3$-boundary regular critical graph with $n$ boundary points.
+By the definition of critical graphs, we know that the angle between the edges directing from every vertex is equal to $120$ degrees.
 This is actually the only geometric restriction put on the graph which will make the estimation of the function $f_3(n)$ easy.